cinescope-wkr/awesome-neural-holography/README.md

-# awesome-holography
+# awesome-neural-holography

-A curated list of resources on holographic displays.
+A curated list of resources on neural holographic displays.

 ## Disclaimer